 Causes of Sternal Dehiscence

-- An inadequate undermining of the wound during surgery.
+- Inadequate undermining of the wound during surgery.

-- Excessive tension on the wound edges caused by lifting or straining.
+- Excessive tension on the wound edges due to lifting or straining.

-- Location of the wound is on a highly mobile or high tension area.
+- Location of the wound in a highly mobile or high-tension area.

-- Risk factors like obesity, smoking, and surgical error.
+- Risk factors like obesity, smoking, and surgical errors.

 Signs to Watch For

-Patients, especially those with additional risk factors, should be aware of the warning signs of wound dehiscence.
+Patients, especially those with additional risk factors, should be vigilant for warning signs of sternal dehiscence.
 Early detection can prevent more serious sternal wound complications.
+Common symptoms include:

-- A sudden opening at the wound site, including broken sutures and a lack of the usual signs of healing
+- Sudden opening at the wound site, including broken sutures and a lack of usual healing signs.

 Preventing Sternal Wound Dehiscence